Chiloglottis diphylla

-Chiloglottis diphylla, commonly known as the common wasp orchid, is a species of orchid endemic to Australia.
+Chiloglottis diphylla, commonly known as common wasp orchid, is a species of orchid endemic to Australia.
 It has two broad leaves and a single narrow, greenish brown to reddish flower with a black, insect-like callus covering the upper surface of the labellum.

 Description

 Chiloglottis diphylla is a terrestrial, perennial, deciduous, herb with two leaves 30-60 mm long and 10-15 mm wide.
 A single greenish brown to reddish flower 30-45 mm long and 4-5 mm wide is borne on a flowering stem 70-100 mm high.
 The dorsal sepal is spatula-shaped, 12-14 mm long and about 2 mm wide with a glandular tip a further 3-4 mm long.
 The lateral sepals are 15-22 mm long, about 0.5 mm wide and curve downwards.
 There is a glandular tip 7-10 mm long on the end of each lateral sepal.
 The petals are oblong, 7-9 mm long, about 2 mm wide and turned strongly downwards.
 The labellum is diamond-shaped, 7-10 mm long and 4-5 mm wide with a black, insect-like callus covering most of its upper surface.
 Flowering occurs from February to May.